February 2026

-Next Meeting: 10th February at 6:30pm to discuss An Unnecessary Woman by Rabih Alameddine.
+Next Meeting: 10th March at 6:30pm to discuss Elegy, Southwest by Madeleine Watts.

 About Us